nus-cs2113-AY1920S2/duke/docs/README.md

 3.Deleting tasks

-  Duke allows you to delete tasks through the `delete` command.
+  Duke helps you to delete tasks through the `delete` command.

 4.Finding tasks

-  Duke allows you to find for tasks with matching keywords using `find` command.
+  Duke helps you to find for tasks with matching keywords using `find` command.

 5.Auto-save and stores our tasks

-  Duke allows you to auto-save and stores the task.
+  Duke helps you to auto-save and stores the task.

 ### Commands
 + [ToDo](#todo)